rng-guy/NFSMWBartender/README.txt

  • the "BASIC" set lets you change many otherwise hard-coded values of the game, and
  • the "ADVANCED" set lets you change cop-spawning behaviour and spawn tables without limits.

-For details on which features and configuration files each set includes, see the sections below.
+For DETAILS on which features and configuration files each set includes, see the sections below.
 There are also separate sections for "INSTALLATION" instructions and the "LIMITATIONS" of this mod.